 - Or maybe they have not spoken to the buyer in six months and there has been a job change.

 That buyer may no longer be approved but everybody thinks the buyer is approved.

-Part of the service that we provide, and you would like to partner with a real estate agent that has a lending partner that would be willing to screen the buyers with an underwriter’s approval.
+Part of the service that we provide and home sellers would like to partner with a real estate agent that has a lending partner that would be willing to screen the buyers with an underwriter’s approval.

-When you are partnering with a real estate agent to sell your home it is a great idea that the real estate agent is partnered with a lending partner that will approve and screen the buyers an underwriter.
+When home sellers are partnering with a real estate agent to sell a home it is a great idea that the real estate agent is partnered with a lending partner that will approve and screen the buyers by an underwriter.

 You want the buyers to be approved by an underwriter upfront so that you have a guaranteed lending commitment.
-That way you know when you are selling the home to a buyer an underwriter has given the blessing that this buyer has the ability to buy this home.
+That way you know when you are selling the home to the buyers an underwriter has given the blessing that the buyers have the ability to buy this home.

-You’d like to work with ideally a real estate agent that has a lending partner that will get your buyer approved by an underwriter.
-That way, you know that the buyer has the ability to purchase the home they are buying from you, the seller.
+You’d like to work with ideally a real estate agent that has a lending partner that will get your buyers approved by an underwriter.
+That way, you know that the buyer has the ability to purchase the home they are buying from you, the home seller.

 Whether or not they use my company to do the loan is not what is important here.
 We can just be the safety net.
 If we are able to earn the business if we are offering something more beneficial, then great!

-The primary role that I serve and the service that my team provides to the real estate agent is screening buyers to guarantee the seller that the buyer you are selling the home to has the ability to perform.
+The primary role that I serve and the service that my team provides to the real estate agent is screening buyers to guarantee the home sellers that the buyers you are selling the home to have the ability to perform.

 The Tom Parke Mortgage Team has earned “President’s Club” Honors every year since 2009 and is ranked among the Top 1% of all loan officer teams nationwide for production.